nandatheguntupalli/web-eval-agent-screenshots/README.md

      …
   01:17:45.038 🤖 🏁 Flow finished – deletion verified
   01:17:47.038 🤖 📋 Conclusion repeated above
-👁️  See the “Operative Control Center” dashboard for live logs.
+👁️  See the "Operative Control Center" dashboard for live logs.
 ```

+> **Note:** The Operative Control Center dashboard (available at http://127.0.0.1:5009 by default) now shows live screenshots of web evaluation actions as they happen.
+This makes it easier to monitor and debug your web application testing in real-time.

 ## Star History